comaps/website/content/support/how-to-use-android-auto/index.md

   order: 20
 ---

 To use CoMaps with Android Auto, you need at least an Android version 8.0 (Oreo) or later.
+Moreover you need to download CoMaps from the Google Play Store as Google only allows Google approved apps on Android Auto.

 Please check the [Android Auto website](https://www.android.com/auto/) for further details.